The Etruscan affinity for esotericism (The continuity of magic from East to West, Part 3B)

 I was no prophet, neither was I a prophet’s son; but I was a herdsman, and a cultivator of sycamores: and Jehovah took me from following the flock, and said unto me, “Go, prophesy unto my people Israel.”

-As to the other forms of divination that round out the disciplina, they again follow on models clearly present in the ancient Near East and Mesopotamia, where the close observation and interpretation of natural phenomena as a system of signs from which knowledgeable priests could understand the will of the gods.
+As to the other forms of divination that round out the disciplina, they again follow on models clearly present in the ANE, where the close observation and interpretation of natural phenomena as a system of signs from which knowledgeable priests could understand the will of the gods.